josephweaver/josephweaver.github.io/probability/STT881/lec10.md

 Lecture 10 covers four major topics:

-An application of MCT to infinite series of non-negative measurable functions,
+- An application of MCT to infinite series of non-negative measurable functions

-A tricky Fatou-based argument showing
-𝐿
-𝑝
-L
-p
- convergence from pointwise convergence + norm convergence,
+- A tricky Fatou-based argument showing $𝐿^𝑝$ convergence from pointwise convergence + norm convergence,

-The change-of-variable formula for pushforward measures,
+- The change-of-variable formula for pushforward measures,

-Uniform integrability, its definition, and its key convergence theorem
+- Uniform integrability, its definition, and its key convergence theorem

 ---